reko5/user-list/README.md

 - Contains the crucial functions to make connection with the server through CRUD (REST API) endpoints by Axios.

 Header.js:
-- This component has the Navigation bar with different links to the Home page, the User List, and Add user page.
+- This component has the Navigation bar with different links to the Home page, the User List, and Add user pages.

 UserList.js:
-- It holds the main functions of the application.
+- It contains the main functions of the application.

 - After GET the data from the server with the getUser function, it generate a table: first the columns, after the rows anc cells.